shauninman/MinUI-Legacy-RG35XX/skeleton/BASE/README.txt

 ----------------------------------------
 Features

+- Simple launcher, simple SD card
 - No settings or configuration
-- Simple launcher, simple SD card
+- No boxart, themes, or distractions
 - Automatically hides extension and region/version cruft in display names